KhushiKachhawaha14/devops-roadmap/phase1-linux/File-System-Hierarchy.md

 Why: Critical for performance tuning and deep container debugging.

 How: Use sysctl to tweak kernel parameters (e.g., network limits, memory management) which interact with /proc/sys.
+(sysctl is the tool used to view and modify kernel parameters at runtime)